 Skiing in the resort

 More pubs and restaurants are spread across all four of the villages but most of them are in the two main areas of Turistsenter and Høyfjellssenter.
-There’s plenty of choice so you can eat something different every night.
+There’s plenty of choices so you can eat something different every night.